Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 A scalar BEC can host only one type of vortex, that is, a U(1) vortex or a gauge vortex.
-However, a spinor BEC can host a much richer variety of vortices.
-We begin by discussing why this is the case.
+However, a spinor BEC can host many different types of vortices.
 The properties of a vortex can be characterized by looking at how the order parameter changes along a loop that encircles the vortex.
-Because the order parameter must be single-valued, it should satisfy

-where ${\bm \psi}$ is a $2f+1$-component order parameter; $\varphi$, the azimuthal angle which specifies the location of the loop; and $\xi$, a set of ``coordinates'' which, together with $\varphi$, completely specify the order parameter.
-For the case of a scalar BEC whose order parameter is a single complex function $\psi=|\psi|e^{i\phi}$, the vortex solution to Eq.~(\ref{single-valuedness}) is
+For the case of a scalar BEC, the order parameter is a single complex function which can be written as

-where $n_w=0,\pm1,\pm2,\cdots$ is the winding number.
-If $n_w\neq0$, the density at the vortex core must vanish.
-The corresponding superfluid velocity is given by
+where $n({\bm r})$ is the particle number density.
+The corresponding superfluid velocity ${\bm v}_{\rm s}$ is defined by